slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "When it comes to nutrition, subtract before you add."
 -- Naval Ravikant*

 > *"An healthy person has a thousand wishes.
-A sick person has one."
+A sick person has one." (...)
+"Civilize the mind but make savage the body."
--- Proverb*
+-- Proverbs*

 ### On depression and anxiety